Pottery-Making Demonstrations

 Hector Javier Martinez and his wife, Gabriella Perez de Martinez, usually come to visit on the Day of the Dead (the day after Halloween).
 Diego Valles and his wife, Carla Martinez, tend to visit over the weekend of the Santa Fe International Folk Art Market, usually the second weekend in July.
 Other demos are spread through the year.
 Among our list of other demo artists are Franklin Peters, Thomas Tenorio, Hubert Candelario, Rebecca Lucario with Amanda and Daniel, Wilma Baca Tosa, Anderson Peynetsa, Paula Estevan and Robert Kasero Sr., Sammy Naranjo, Ruby Panana, Rachel Sahmie and Jason Ebelacker.

-Because the in-person 2020 Santa Fe Indian Market has been cancelled and forced online, we organized with many of our favorite potters to present pottery-making demonstrations through the month of August.
-The live-streaming schedule is here and as these demonstrations occur, recordings of each are place in our Youtube channel, available for watching any time.
+Because the in-person 2020 Santa Fe Indian Market was cancelled and forced online, we organized with many of our favorite potters to present pottery-making demonstrations through that month of August.
+Everyone enjoyed that so much, we have continued to schedule regular demonstrations.
+Our live-streaming schedule is here and as these demonstrations occur, recordings of each are placed on our Youtube channel, available for watching any time.

 Hector Javier Martinez etching a Day of the Dead pot while folks look on